lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">is there a way to report our cases to ontario gov?
 I cannot find anything anywhere to report to so cases of my family will be counted. <a href="https://t.co/bLSiImovma">https://t.co/bLSiImovma</a></p>&mdash; Amanjeev 𒄇 (@amanjeev) <a href="https://twitter.com/amanjeev/status/1515083778271686660?ref_src=twsrc%5Etfw">April 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The main goal of the digital tracking app is to notify and allow someone to self isolate before they even begin showing symptoms or infecting others.
+The main goal of the digital tracking app is to notify and allow someone to self-isolate before they even begin showing symptoms or infecting others.
 Without access to tests, this makes it very hard to achieve this notion of instantaneous contact tracing.
 Days matter a lot when trying to prevent the spreading of COVID-19.

 {{ blogImg(img="graphcontactracing.png") }}

 ## Viruses mutate at random.
 A lot.
 But viruses don't mutate everywhere at random.
 We've observed with COVID-19 variants and other coronaviruses that there are some conserved regions that undergo mutation a lot less.
-For instance, the [residues of the substrate-binding pocket of the substrate-binding pocket are highly conserved](https://portlandpress.com/bioscirep/article/40/6/BSR20201256/224927/Glecaprevir-and-Maraviroc-are-high-affinity) and don't really undergo much mutation, since this protein is essential to replication and proteolytic processing.
+For instance, the [residues of the substrate-binding pocket are highly conserved](https://portlandpress.com/bioscirep/article/40/6/BSR20201256/224927/Glecaprevir-and-Maraviroc-are-high-affinity) and don't really undergo much mutation, since this protein is essential to replication and proteolytic processing.

 But the spike protein on the other hand goes through a lot of mutation.
 For instance, [many Omicron's mutations](https://covariants.org/variants/21K.Omicron) are associated with the ACE2 receptor binding and antibody binding sites (our vaccines currently target these proteins).

-Mutations are random, but those random mutations that can survive current drugs and vaccines are the viruses that will continue to spread.
+Mutations are random, but those random mutations that can survive current drugs and vaccines are the mutations that will continue to spread.
 Mutations that occur on proteins like the main protease may also occur, but some mutations are more deadly to the virus than others, and these mutated viruses simply cease to replicate, ending their ability to spread.

 With that being said, for current drugs and vaccines to continue working, we have to slow down the chance for the virus mutate.
 The likelihood of mutation increases as more and more people become infected.
 This means we must prevent infection.

 People will argue that infection is mild, but getting infected isn't just about getting infected.
-It's about whether or not you become the new reservoir to the next COVID-19 variant.
+It's about whether you become the new reservoir to the next COVID-19 variant.

-Digital contact tracing apps can give someone an over simplified model of how COVID-19 transmits; using proximity doesn't make much sense since the virus can stick around in the air and viral load is dependent on a lot factors like masking, air ventilation/filtration.
+Digital contact tracing apps can give someone an over simplified model of how COVID-19 transmits; using proximity doesn't make much sense since the virus can stick around in the air and viral load is dependent on a lot of factors like masking and air ventilation/filtration.
 The longer and more we get infected, the more variants there will be.
 It's time to ditch the app and go back to tracking data and using methods like masking and air filtration; methods that work.

 # Adoption of the app by the public
 I was excited by the announcement of Canada's digital tracking app after hearing about the success in South Korea and China.
 However, as I highlighted above, I later uninstalled app because no one was using it.